 Thanks to the generous support of the NEST Foundation, the U of M Monarch Lab was able to start our garden grant program in 2005.
 The NEST Foundation supported over 40 schoolyard gardens from 2005 to 2007, and since then, generous donations from people like you and grants from the US Forest Service have allowed us to continue the program, and support gardens in over 180 schools throughout the US.
 If you care about pollinators and value outdoor education, please consider donating to this effort.

 By supporting our schoolyard garden program, you are supporting conservation in two important ways.
 First, you’re helping to cultivate a generation of students who will care about nature.
 Schoolyard gardens are especially important in urban areas, since the only ‘nature’ available in many urban schoolyards is grass.
 Second, since grass is not suitable habitat for most wildlife, including pollinators like monarchs, you’ll be aiding in the creation of habitat.
 Important pollinators, as well as other invertebrates, birds, and even some mammals, will use the schoolyard gardens that your donations help to create!

 To make a donation, click here and you'll be taken to the University of Minnesota’s Giving Page.
-Under the ‘Designate to specific program or area’ please be sure to select the “Monarch Conservation and Education Fund” so your donation goes to the appropriate program.
 Thank you for your support!